• Skip to primary navigation

 Filing the Lawsuit with Affidavit of Merit

-When it’s time to file the lawsuit, your lawyer will need to include an affidavit of merit.
-This document signed by a qualified medical expert states your case has value, and the evidence shows that negligence likely happened.[2]
+When it’s time to file the lawsuit, your lawyer must include an affidavit of merit.
+This document, signed by a qualified medical expert, states that your case has value, and the evidence shows that negligence likely happened.[2]

 Discussing Damages